 Though mobile number portability services have been around for several years, its methods and processes are still old and inefficient.
 The disconnect between the networks and fragmented flow of customer’s information between different providers makes this process difficult, full of delays, and leaves customers frustrated.
 Blockchain can accelerate the process, by acting as one network for all providers to access the same information.
 At the same time, the blockchain will ensure the information is trustworthy and secure.

 At the time of registering a new account with a telecoms company, the customer is required to share and upload identity documents such as a passport or driver’s license for the process of KYC.
 These documents are handled by third parties, which makes them prone to fraud or hacking.
-Blockchain can allow for decentralised storage of these documents and handing control back to the customer by enabling identity-as-a-service solution.
+Blockchain can allow for decentralized storage of these documents and handing control back to the customer by enabling identity-as-a-service solution.
 The immutable record keeping will also reduce instances of forgery and curb fraudulent practices.

 Within the next decade, there will be billions of IoT cellular connections.
 With IoT connections growing exponentially over time, data insecurity will increase simultaneously as IoT devices will potentially create multiple entry points for attack on the entire network, if not patched properly.
 In this case, Blockchain provides the ideal solution for enhancing the network’s security by leveraging the cryptographic security mechanism of blockchain.